A Teddy Bear’s Picnic

 brown teddy bear on brown wooden bench outside

+My darling granddaughter has a hearing impairment & is mainly non verbal amongst other things.
 But she has a very sharp mind for her developmental age & a memory that quite frankly blows my mind!

 Everything was pure Joy!

-Every sound she could hear was pointed out to me, the big loud trucks passing by, the noisy ride on lawn mower mowing the park’s lawn & the sqwarrking Crow roosting overhead.
+Every sound she could hear was pointed out to me, the big loud trucks passing by, the noisy ride-on lawn mower mowing the park’s lawn & the sqwarrking Crow roosting overhead.

 Her face was one of wonder at the sounds, sights & smells that surrounded us!

-As you can see above in my description the loud trucks, the noisy lawn mower & sqwarrking Crow.
+And when we do take notice we often complain about them!
+As you can see above in my descriptions of the loud trucks, the noisy lawn mower & sqwarrking Crow.

-I felt duly humbled!
+I felt truly humbled!

 But what greeted us were many long neck Turtles in the water, Ducks & a Peahen!
+Which brought much fascination & delight to both of us as we watched these creatures in the water & interacting with each other.

 One Turtle even decided to come up for a closer look but scurried back into deeper water as little Miss L bent down to say hello.